JeffersonLab/ceInstall/README.md

 - make sure versions.env is updated
 - make new tag as needed, remember to update changelog.
 Notice, deleting a github release is not enough: need to delete the tag also.
 - test installation, copy log in sbsInstall/template_install.html
 - tag the libraries below.
+To tag, use v1.4 and 1.4 as release name.
+Add notes.

 Remember that go_tar supports the "local" third option to create a "debug" tar file instead of using the github tag feature.